CoffeeCupISD/alpha-guide/content/reference/rookie-faq.md

 [UniWiki 'Asteroids and Ore' article](http://wiki.eveuniversity.org/Asteroids_and_Ore).

 #### Why does this asteroid belt not have any asteroids?
-Asteroid belts respawn once a day during the daily downtime (11:00 EVE time).
+Asteroid belts get reseeded during daily downtime ( 11:00 UTC/EVE Time ) and, if left alone, grow over time.
 In highly-populated systems individual belts may get mined out quickly - try traveling to another system if all of the belts in your current system have been mined out, or [going to an asteroid anomaly](https://i.imgur.com/CSMNCc7.png) if there are any